Saltukids: Origin

 The first known Saltukid is Ali, who was ruler of Erzurum in 1103.
 His son and successor was Saltuk, who succeeded him sometime after 1123.
-Saltuk had a female relative, a daughter or sister, who married Shah-i- Armind of Akhlat, Sukman II.
+Saltuk had a female relative, a daughter or sister, who married Shah-i-Armenid of Akhlat, Sukman II.

 In 1132, Ali's son Izz al-Din Saltuk became malik.
 Izz al-Din was defeated captured in 1154 by Georgians, led by Dimitri I. He would be ransomed by Sökmen of the Artuqids, who later married a daughter of Izz al-Din.
 In 1161, Izz al-Din along with other Turkish allies besieged the Georgians at Ani, but was defeated.
 He sent a daughter to marry Kilij Arslan II, but she was captured by the Danishmendid Yağıbasan and married off to his nephew.

 The Saltukid dynasty is also notable for having a woman, Melike Mama Hatun, sister of Nasiruddin Muhammed, directly administering its realm for an estimated nine years, between 1191 and 1200.
 She was later dethroned by the Beys and replaced by her son Malik-Shah once she had started searching for a husband among the Mamluk nobility.
 Mama Hatun built an impressive caravanserai in the town of Tercan, where her mausoleum also stands.
 Tercan itself used to be called "Mamahatun", and is sometimes still called as such locally.

 Muhammad b.
 Salduq under the authority of Tughril Beg, Rukh al-Din Abu Talib, Erzurum, 574 H (1178-1179 CE).

 At one point, the son of Muhammad b.
 Saltuq II offered to convert to Christianity in order to marry the Georgian Queen Tamar.

 The name of the ruling dynasty of the beylik should not be confused with that of Sarı Saltuk, a Turkish mystic and saint; who is of later date, more associated with western Anatolia and the Balkans (especially Dobruja), and to whom the epic Saltuknâme is dedicated.

 The last ruler of the Saltukids, Alaeddin Muhammed, was dethroned and imprisoned by the Sultan of Rum Süleymanshah II during Süleymanshah's Georgian rout in 1202, and the Saltukid beylik was subsequently annexed by the Sultanate of Rum.
 During 30 years after this conquest, the region of Erzurum was then ruled by the two Seljuq princes Tughril ibn Kılıç Arslan II and his son Jahan Shah bin Tughril as an appanage, before being incorporated into the Sultanate of Rum under Kay Qubadh I in 627/1230.